There are various different notions of -vector spaces.

 Another is, recursively: an -algebra object (or its -category of modules) in the -category of -bimodules.
-For higher this is in (FHLT, section 7).
+For higher this is envisioned in (FHLT, section 7), details are in spring.
 It includes the previous concept as a special case.

 We sketch the iterative definition of -vector spaces.
 More details are below.